clusterio/clusterio/docs/maniging-a-cluster.md

-Clusterio clusers are managed through the master server by using the `clusterctl` command line interface which is invoked by running `node clusterctl <command>` in the clusterio directory.
-This document uses the shorthand `ctl> foo` to indicate `node clusterctl foo` should be executed.
+Clusterio clusers are managed through the master server by using the `clusterctl` command line interface which is invoked by running `npx clusterctl <command>` in the clusterio directory.
+This document uses the shorthand `ctl> foo` to indicate `npx clusterctl foo` should be executed.
 Mandatory parameters are shown in `<angles bracket>` and optional pameters are in `[square brackets]`.

 Before `clusterctl` can be used it needs to be configured for the cluster it will connect to.
-The easiest way to do this is to run `node master bootstrap create-ctl-config <username>` on the master server, which creates the necessary `config-control.json` for managing the cluster as the given user.
+The easiest way to do this is to run `npx clusteriomaster bootstrap create-ctl-config <username>` on the master server, which creates the necessary `config-control.json` for managing the cluster as the given user.

 Slaves